Using AI Factsheets for AI Governance

 - AI governance use case provides context for how ModelOps can mesh with AI Governance to provide a comprehensive plan for tracking machine learning assets in your organization.

 - AI governance use case: Build and deploy a model tutorial

 Find out about working with a model inventory programmatically, with the IBM_AIGOV_FACTS_CLIENT documentation.

-Learn about creating and viewing model entries.
+- Learn about creating and viewing model use cases.